downloads | documentation | faq | getting help | mailing lists | licenses | wiki | reporting bugs | php.net sites | links | conferences | my php.net

 Description

-fwrite() écrit le contenu de la chaîne string dans le fichier pointé par handle.
+fwrite() écrit le contenu de la chaîne data dans le fichier pointé par stream.

 Liste de paramètres

-Un pointeur de système de fichiers de type resource qui est habituellement créé en utilisant la fonction fopen().
+Un pointeur de système de fichiers de type ressource qui est habituellement créé en utilisant la fonction fopen().

 La chaîne à écrire.